-We constructed the reference image collection for our benchmark using both real images sourced from LAION-5B~\citep{laion2022aesthentic} and synthetic images generated by Nano Banana~\citep{google2025nanobanana} and GPT-Image-1~\citep{openai2025gpt4oimage}.
-By combining real and synthetic data, we mitigated the categorical biases inherent in the real-image distribution while substantially expanding the coverage and diversity of the reference set.
+We constructed the reference image collection for our benchmark using both real images sourced from LAION-5B~\citep{schuhmann2022laion} and synthetic images generated by Nano Banana~\citep{google2025nanobanana} and GPT-Image-1~\citep{openai2025gpt4oimage}.
+By combining real and synthetic data, we mitigated the categorical biases inherent in the real-image distribution while expanding the coverage and diversity of the reference set.
 To generate synthetic images, we designed distinct axes of variation for four major categories: humans, animals, objects, and text-containing images.

-\textbf{Human Category}~~We systematically combined attributes such as makeup, hairstyle, hair color, pose, strong facial expressions, lighting, and overall tonal style to create a wide range of appearance conditions.
-Examples include ethnic or fashion-model-style makeup, vivid or unconventional hair colors, model-like or manga-like poses, strong emotional expressions (e.g., anger, joy, surprise), dramatic lighting such as window light through blinds or neon illumination, and global color tones such as sepia or bluish palettes.
-These conditions were intentionally selected to supplement variations that are underrepresented in real-world data.
+\textbf{Human Category.}~~We systematically combined attributes such as makeup, hairstyle, hair color, pose, strong facial expressions, lighting, and overall tonal style to create a wide range of appearance conditions.
+Examples include ethnic or fashion-model-style makeup, vivid or unconventional hair colors, model-like or manga-like poses, strong emotional expressions (e.g., anger, joy, surprise), dramatic lighting (e.g., window light through blinds or neon illumination), and global color palettes (e.g., sepia or bluish).
+These conditions were intentionally selected to supplement the variations underrepresented in real-world data.

-\textbf{Animal Category}~~We first specified major species groups (dogs, cats, birds, reptiles, wild animals, and fantasy animals).
-Then we added attributes to enhance the diversity specific to animal imagery.
+\textbf{Animal Category.}~~We first specified major species groups (dogs, cats, birds, reptiles, wild animals, and fantasy animals).
+We then added attributes to enhance the diversity of animal imagery.
 These included human-like behaviors (e.g., a bear reading a book, a fox playing in a rock band), rare colors (e.g., a blue horse or a pink panda), distinctive lighting conditions, and varied global tones such as sepia.
 This incorporated rare or extreme examples that seldom appear in real datasets.

-\textbf{Object Category}~~We expanded diversity along two axes: intrinsic object attributes and photographic conditions.
+\textbf{Object Category.}~~We expanded diversity along two axes: intrinsic object attributes and photographic conditions.
 The former included distinctive textures (e.g., denim, leather, knit), characteristic prints (e.g., floral, striped, checkered), and variations in material or design (e.g., matte, glossy, transparent).
 The latter included variations in lighting and global tonal adjustments (e.g., sepia, cool color tones), thereby ensuring a broad range of appearance conditions for objects.